 - Grated ginger adds a slight thermogenic effect, which may help with metabolic function.

-- Optional apple cider vinegar contributes acetic acid, which some studies suggest can help support blood sugar regulation.
+- Optional apple cider vinegar contributes acetic acid, which research suggests may help regulate blood sugar levels according to a study published in the Journal of Functional Foods.

 - Warm water helps all of this absorb quickly, while offering a comforting start to your day.